Who is our Metropolitan?

 Sacramentally,

-all deacons are equal.
+all Deacons are equal.
 However, they are ranked and serve

 by seniority according to the date of their ordination.